How do I know which Fitbit I have?

 Fitbit Versa Range.
 The Versa is Fitbit’s most popular smartwatch range and was first released in 2018.
 All models have an ergonomically friendly design and look fairly similar.

-The 3 and 4 models have a rounder designed face.
+The 3 and 4 models have a rounder-designed face.
 Various colours are available as shown in the images.
 Fitbit Versa 3 model number: FB511 and Fitbit Versa 4 model number: FB523.
-Both Versa 3 Watch Bands and Versa 4 Wristbands are interchangable and will work for one another.
+Both Versa 3 Watch Bands and Versa 4 Wristbands are interchangeable and will work for one another.

-Fitbit Ace is the kids version of fitness tracker.
+Fitbit Ace is the kid's version of the fitness tracker.
 All models look the same and fit into a moulded silicone strap, the tracker itself is a small oval unit with buttons and the usual touchscreen.
 Fitbit Ace 2 model number: FB414 and Fitbit Ace 3 model number: FB419

 Fitbit Luxe.
-The Luxe is style focused lightweight tracker with slimline watch straps that monitors for steps, sleep, heart rate, skin temperature, oxygen and connects to your smartphone’s GPS.
+The Luxe is style style-focused lightweight tracker with slimline watch straps that monitor steps, sleep, heart rate, skin temperature, and oxygen and connect to your smartphone’s GPS.
 Fitbit Luxe model number: FB422

 Fitbit Flex.
 The Flex 2 and its predecessor are the simplest of the Fitbit range, they have no screen but they let you know how near your goals they are via a collection of 5 lights.
 Only the Flex 2 is waterproof.
 Fitbit Flex model number: FB401 and Fitbit Flex 2 model number: FB403